-5.2.1 Assertions
+6.2.1 Assertions

 Assertions define runtime checks that must be true or the basic algorithm is incorrect; if the assertion is false, a message is printed and the program is aborted.
-Assertions are written using the macro uAssert:
+Assertions are written using the macro assert:

 '''

-uAssert( boolean-expression );
+assert( boolean-expression );

 '''

-This macro is the same as the C macro assert, except it works correctly in both unikernel and multikernel.
-Asserts can be turned off by defining the preprocessor variable NDEBUG before including uAssert.h.
-All uAsserts are implicitly turned off when the compiler flag -nodebug is specified (see Section 2.5.1, p.
+Asserts can be turned off by defining the preprocessor variable NDEBUG before including assert.h.
+All asserts are implicitly turned off when the compiler flag -nodebug is specified (see Section 2.5.1, p.
 10).